-If you are a WordPress user, you can purchase a premium plugin called Content Upgrades to implement multiple call to actions on a long form page.
+You can purchase a premium plugin called Content Upgrades to implement multiple calls to action on a long-form page if you are a WordPress user.

 Most e-commerce websites that sell products typically have recommended or related products next to the product you are viewing.

-On my website, which is predominately a lead conversion website, I have 4 related blog posts underneath each posts.
+On my website, which is predominantly a lead conversion website, I have 3 links on the right sidebar.

 My website has undergone various redesigns and colour changes over the past 8 years.

-Purple is the dominant colour used for the main and footer navigation.
+Purple is the dominant colour used for the primary and footer navigation.

 Green has proven to be the best colour for a call to action button.

-Reading this blog post you will discover that men do not like purple and women do not like gray, orange and browns.
+Reading this blog post, you will discover that men do not like purple and women do not like grey, orange and browns.

-I have a client that requires 9 form field so that visitors can complete an online application form.
+I have a client that requires 9 form fields so that visitors can complete an online application form.

 They believe the number of form fields is decreasing their conversion rate.

-The changes that we are proposing will reduce the number of fields to 4.
+The changes that we are proposing will reduce the number of contact details to just 4 form fields.

-The reduction in form fields will deliver less information about prospects but we believe we can capture the other information later in sales process.
+The reduction in form fields will deliver less information about prospects, but we believe we can capture the other information later in the sales process.

-Giving prospects the opportunity to chat to a company employee can also boost website conversions.
+Allowing prospects to chat with a company employee can also boost website conversions.

 It builds trust knowing that there’s a real person on the “other side of the website” that can answer your questions.